calfproject/agda-calf/README.md

-This is a fork of [calf](https://github.com/HarrisonGrodin/agda-calf) demonstrating our work on a mechanized cost analysis of the parallel prefix sum algorithm (also known as scan).
+This is a branch of [calf](https://github.com/HarrisonGrodin/agda-calf) demonstrating our work on a mechanized cost analysis of the parallel prefix sum algorithm (also known as scan).

 # Cost analysis of parallel prefix sum (scan)